guidotag/Image-Morphing/README.md

 ## Software prerequisites

 - Intel C compiler, which is included in the Intel® Parallel Studio XE packages.
-You can download a free trial from Intel's webpage, or a full version for academic usage only.
+You can download a free trial, or a full version for academic usage only, both from Intel's webpage.
 Alternatively, you can use the GCC compiler, and change the CC variable in the `Makefile`.

 - OpenCV 2.4 or better.